HeeLoco/PSTBackup/README.md

 The scripts can still be improved in some places, but currently this solution runs successfully.

 The first script is triggered via task scheduler by an on prem vm.

+The frist part is about creating the exports in Exchange Online.
+This takes a while.
+So we can safe money while Exchange Online is working.

 ## Note
 Further information will follow